dimsamaras/pois-test/README.md

 ```

 GET localhost:81/api/category/retrieve_all
-   - accepts: Authorization (JWT token provided from login) in the header
+   - requires: Authorization (JWT token provided from login) in the header
    - returns: Status code 200,404 along with a JSON payload
 ```sh
 {